-- EC § 48906 Release of Student to Peace Officer: Upon release by a school official of your child from school to a peace officer for the purpose of removing him/her from the school premises, the school official shall take immediate steps to notify you or a responsible relative of your child, except when a student has been taken into custody as a victim of suspected child abuse.
-In those cases, the peace officer will notify the parent of guardian. - EC § 48980(c) Staff Development Days and Minimum days: Parents shall be advised of (no later than one month prior to) any scheduled minimum days or student free staff development days.
+EC § 48906 - Release of Student to Peace Officer: Upon release by a school official of your child from school to a peace officer for the purpose of removing him/her from the school premises, the school official shall take immediate steps to notify you or a responsible relative of your child, except when a student has been taken into custody as a victim of suspected child abuse.
+In those cases, the peace officer will notify the parent of guardian.